Cristin DorgeloPresident & CEO, Association of Science-Technology Centers (ASTC)

 Cristin Dorgelo is President and CEO of the Association of Science-Technology Centers (ASTC).
 ASTC is an international organization of science centers, museums, and related institutions dedicated to furthering public engagement with science among increasingly diverse audiences.
 ASTC encourages excellence and innovation in informal science learning for children, youth, and adults.
 Founded in 1973, ASTC has nearly 700 members in 50 countries, including science centers and museums, and also nature centers, aquariums, planetariums, zoos, botanical gardens, space theatres, and natural history and children’s museums.

-From 2006-2012, Cristin was Vice President of Prize Operations for the XPRIZE Foundation, a nonprofit prize institute in Culver City, CA. She helped launch several startup companies at the Pasadena, CA incubator Idealab from 2000-2006 and was part of the founding team of X1 Technologies.
-Cristin started her career at the Los Angeles Times.
-She holds a BA in History with a minor in Anthropology from UCLA.
+Cristin previously served as Chief of Staff and the Assistant Director for Grand Challenges at the White House Office of Science and Technology Policy, facilitating policy development and implementation across a broad spectrum of science and technology issues, with a particular focus on open-innovation approaches and cross-sector collaboration to address grand challenges.
+From 2006 to 2012, Cristin was Vice President of Prize Operations for the XPRIZE Foundation, a nonprofit prize institute in Culver City, California.
+She helped launch several startup companies at the Pasadena, California, incubator Idealab from 2000 to 2006 and was part of the founding team of X1 Technologies.
+Cristin started her career at the Los Angeles Times and holds a BA in history with a minor in anthropology from UCLA.